AmmarkoV/AdvancedImageSearch/README.md

 will download these dependencies and guide you through the procedure, you should also enable the correct CMake switches afterwards.
 This can be done using console ( cmake -DENABLE_DARKNET=ON -DENABLE_FACEDETECTION=ON -DENABLE_OPENCV=ON -DENABLE_PATTERNRECOGNITION=ON .. )  or a GUI like cmake-gui

-## Building
+## How to build
 ------------------------------------------------------------------
-In order to make the project go to the Project root directory and simply issue
+In order to make a local copy of the project go to the Project root directory and simply issue
 ```
 mkdir build && cd build &&  cmake .. && make
 ```

-It will create a local copy of the binaries, if you wish to make a system persistent installation just issue
+If you wish to make a system persistent installation just issue

 ```
 mkdir build && cd build &&  cmake .. && sudo make install